punctuationmarks/phoebx-landing-page/src/markdown/software.md

 ## LANGUAGES

 ### BASH
 Borne Again Shell, you'll never die since no one can read you.
+All jokes aside, I think BASH scripting is one of the more useful skills to develop.
+It is a default on most Linux machines and allows for quick interaction with near every command line tool.
+Plus, scripting in Python or some other scripting langugae requires it to be installed on the machine.
+The other alternative is coding the cli in Rust or C++ and then passing the binary executable along, which is the prefered solution, imo.

 ### R
 - with Tidyverse